halkyon/ghost-terraform/README.md

 ## TODO

-More flexibility in deployment, e.g. allow specifying different storage types, and play nicely with nginx ingress controller instead of provisioning a load balancer.
+More flexibility in deployment, e.g. allow specifying different storage types, and play nicely with ingress controllers instead of provisioning a load balancer.